gpdm/TPC-DOS-TCPDiag/MTCP/README.md

 # mTCP Distribution

-Binary files of mTCP are not included by intention.
+Binary files of mTCP are included.

-When downloading this repositoring, fetch
+However, you may want to fetch a fresh copy from
 [UPX compressed binaries](http://www.brutman.com/mTCP/download/mTCP_2023-03-31_upx.zip)
 and unpack it into this folder.